-Relevant legislation Existing Institutional rules Actions required When/Who

-(permitting or impeding and/or practices

-the implementation of

-this principle)

-- It is obviously an obligation for both - the researchers and the Centre to be aware of the entire applicable law and/or contractual regulations concerning the mutual relations.
-On the Institute's side, full transparency and eagerness to provide any information necessary is always ensured.
-In case a specific situation emerges, that is for instance an externally partfinanced project/grant, there are dedicated sections within CMMS PAS structure to be of assistance to scientists who intend to apply for such funds, so that the formalities would not become an obstacle.
-These sections (Public procurement Unit, Planning Unit) As far as formal aspects are concerned, it is envisaged to maintain current assistance system to researchers, as well as due diligence in all the proceedings.
-Also the redesigned and adapted to present needs web site of the Institute may be of significant help - in case a change in law rules or a new call for applications is announced, an information with link to Administrative Departments (Public procurement); Scientific Departments (Planning) Continuous activity III-IV quarter 2016 - I-II quarter 2017 (web page section)
+Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Actions required When/Who Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Act on the Code of Labour of 26th June 1974 with amendments; Act on higher education system of 27th July 2005 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on competitions for the posts of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 17th December 2010) It is obviously an obligation for both - the researchers and the Centre to be aware of the entire applicable law and/or contractual regulations concerning the mutual relations.
+On the institute's side, full transparency and eagerness to provide any information necessary is always ensured.
+In case a specific situation emerges, that is for instance an externally part-financed project/grant, there are dedicated sections within CMMS PAS structure to be of assistance to scientists who intend to apply for such funds, so that the formalities would not become an obstacle.
+These sections (Public procurement Unit, Planning Unit) are engaged also in the phase of budgeting, expenditures and general reconciliation of projects.
+As far as formal aspects are concerned, it can only be recommended to maintain current assistance system to researchers, as well as due diligence in all the proceedings.
+Also the redesigned and adapted to present needs web site of the Institute may be of significant help - in case a change in law rules or a new call for applications is announced, an information with link to further details will be instantly included there as well.
+Administrative Departments (Public procurement); Scientific Departments (Planning) Continuous activity III-IV quarter 2016 - I-II quarter 2017 (web page section)

-are engaged also in the phase of budgeting, expenditures and general reconciliation of projects. further details will be instantly included there as well.

-·